Cookie Consent by Privacy Policies website

 Technology continues to advance and having good digital skills is essential for every day life as well as the workplace.

-We offer a variety of digital skills courses, for people aged 19 and over, which range from basic computer skills for beginners, through to GCSE equivalent courses.
+We offer a variety of basic digital skills courses, for people aged 19 and over, which range from basic computer skills for beginners, through to Entry 2 ICT.

 All of our digital skills courses are free of charge, provided you meet the eligibility criteria.